swsnu/swpp2020-team1/project-requirements-and-specification.md

 > > **Acceptance Test:**
 > > ```
 > >	When user clicks create article button
-> >	Then the create article page opens.
+> >	Then user is directed to create article page.
 > >
-> >	When user types text to the title and content field and clicks submit button
+> >	When user types "title1" in the title field and "content1" in the content field and clicks submit button
-> >	Then the article is created.
+> >	Then the article with the given title and content is created.
 > > ```
 > **Story 5**
 > > **Feature:** User wants to edit her own article in the community
 > >
 > > **Actors:** Logged-in user who has written some articles.
 > >
-> > **Precondition:** User should be in her own article page.
+> > **Precondition:** User should be in his/her own article page.
 > >
 > > **Scenario:**
 > > ```
 > > 1.
 User clicks edit button.
 > > 2.
-User edits her article content.
+User edits article content.
 > > 3.
 User clicks submit button.
 > > ```
 > >